Convex-Dev/design/cad/000_principles/README.md

 ## Avoid Scope Creep

-Convex is designed to faclitate on-chain transactions and smart contracts between multiple participants, providing foundational capabilities for the Internet of Value.
+Convex is designed to faclitate on-chain transactions and smart contracts between multiple participants, providing foundational capabilities for open economic systems: the Internet of Value.

 Many types of software are a poor fit for a publicly accessible on-chain network such as Convex, e.g. text processing or data analytics.
-We SHOULD NOT add features n complexity to support use cases that do not belong on Convex in the first case.
+We SHOULD NOT add features and complexity to support use cases that do not belong on Convex in the first case.

 ## Apply Judgement